2024 Tucson Classics Car ShowRegistration Is Now OpenSaturday, October 19, 2024

 The Rotary Club of Tucson and the Tucson Classics Car Show

+Rotary changes lives, builds Fellowship, Eradicates Polio from the world, gives a helping hand and raises funds for local charities, and lives the motto of Service Above Self.
 In 2007, the Rotary Club of Tucson, and its 501(c)(3) foundation decided to help the community’s less fortunate by starting the Tucson Classics Car Show.
 This was a way for the Club to increase its commitment to putting Service Above Self.
 This outreach in Southern Arizona has rewarded those in need and continues to grow every year.

-Tucson Classics Car Show has granted over $1.4 million to local charities.
+Tucson Classics Car Show has granted over $2.6 million to local charities.
 Money raised from past shows has helped:

 • Children’s literacy